 About the Co-op

 The idea for a quilt and fabric co-op was born when Glad Creations closed after 42 years.
 A strong community of sewing and quilting enthusiasts wanted to keep a shop in South Minneapolis.
 That’s when we decided to launch a project to turn it into a consumer-owned co-op.
-We are looking forward to opening the store in the Spring of 2020 with a strong demonstration of local and regional support.

 The co-op will offer high-quality fabric, notions, and classes for quilters and sewists of all kinds.
 Like food co-ops, members will have input into the types of merchandise and classes the shop offers and receive benefits like special events.
 The shop will be open to the public and plans to remain at 3400 Bloomington Avenue.